MENU

 Interestingly, Trump radically changed his position on cryptocurrency and promoted modifying its regulations.
 He and his family and cronies invested and profited substantially from this changed regulatory environment.
 According to Forbes, Trump has made more than $1 billion in crypto, which means his crypto holdings are worth more than any single real estate asset in his portfolio and even more than the combined value of Mar-a-Lago and Trump Tower.

 I get this sickening pit in my stomach when I think about the vulnerable and critically ill who will lose support under this administration while the uber wealthy basks in tax cuts and conspicuous consumption.
-(Think Jeff Besos’ $50 million wedding.)
+(Think Jeff Bezos’ $50 million wedding.)

 In the novel The Great Gatsby, Fitzgerald writes, “They were careless people–Tom and Daisy–they smashed up things and creatures and then retreated back into their money or their vast carelessness, or whatever it was that kept them together, and let other people clean up the mess they had made.”